 Pathways to Graduate School

 Pathways to Graduate School is a virtual panel discussion aimed at supporting students who have an interest in pursuing graduate studies and want to learn more about paving their path to a graduate degree.
-This panel discussion will cover the benefits of attending graduate school, address personal and structural obstacles that graduate students may experience, and uncover the benefits in creating diverse and inclusive spaces in graduate programs.
+This panel discussion will cover the benefits of attending graduate school and address obstacles that graduate students may experience.

 Outstanding mentors will address key topics related to graduate school, provide advice, and answer questions from audience members.
-These speakers will also share their success stories and discuss the influence of intersectional identities and how they overcame challenges in their journey through graduate school.
+These speakers will also share their success stories and discuss how they overcame challenges in their journey through graduate school.

 A group of potential students on a tour of campus.